rocicorp/replicache/README.md

 ### Request

+* `ClientID` (optional): The client's ID, unless this is the first sync
-* `Basis`: The last confirmed transaction ID the client has, which any provided mutations are based on
+* `Basis` (optional): The last confirmed transaction ID the client has, if any
-* `Checksum`: The checksum client has for _basis_
+* `Checksum` (optional): The checksum client has for _basis_
 * `Mutations`: Zero or more mutations to apply to customer server, each having:
-  * `TransactionID`
+  * `Ordinal`: The transaction ordinal for this mutation
   * `Path`: Path at customer server to invoke
   * `Payload`: Payload to supply in POST to customer server

 ### Response

+* `ClientID` (optional): If the client didn't pass a ClientID, it is new, and the server returns an assigned ClientID here.
-* `TransactionID`: The ID of the last transaction applied on the server
+* `TransactionID`: The ID of the last transaction applied on the server.
+This doesn't have to be a transaction from the requesting client.
 * `Patch`: The patch to apply to client state to bring it to *TransactionID*
 * `Checksum`: Expected checksum to get over patched data